pelsql/YourSqlDba/docs/maintenance/delegated-database-management.md

 otherwise, the upgraded database is retained.
 In either case, the final step returns it to its original name and normal use.

+Non-sysadmin users must be registered with their access limits in the `YourSqlDba.Maint.DelegatedDbManagement` table.
+See the [Authorization model](#authorization-model) to understand how to configure this, and [Configure a delegated login](#configure-a-delegated-login) for examples.
 After validating the delegated workflows, remove broader permissions that are no longer required, such as membership in the `dbcreator` fixed server role or the `db_backupoperator` fixed database role.

 See the procedures for [delegated backups](#delegated-backup-procedures), [duplication and restore](#delegated-duplication-and-restore-procedures),